5 recommended OTC drugs

 With local corticosteroids — hydrocortisone orabase — accelerates healing.

-Hyaluronic acid spray (Gengigel, Aftamed) — accelerates healing.
+Spray with hyaluronic acid (Gengigel, Aftamed) — accelerates healing.

-Supplements — B12, folic acid, iron in confirmed deficiency (recurrent aphthae often improve with supplements).
+Supplements — B12, folic acid, iron in confirmed deficiency (recurrent canker sores often improve with supplements).

 • Avoid spicy, acidic, salty foods.

-• Toothpaste without sodium lauryl sulfate (SLS) — may worsen.
+• Toothpaste without sodium lauryl sulfate (SLS) — can aggravate.

 • Stress reduction.